 Openness, transparency, connectivity, collaboration, inclusivity, diversity, kindness, service to the welfare of all beings of the three times, and of the healing of the planet.

 Networks arise from the self-organization of all members and the aim of this Network is to engage all interested members in its leadership, on the Core leadership team or in various projects of the Network.
-Core leadership team members working consistently to launch the Network include Aravinda Ananda, Werner Brandt, Molly Brown, Constance Washburn, and Christian Stalberg.
-They are grateful for input from Anne Symens-Bucher, Tom McSteen, Emily Coralyne, and Emily Ryan.
+Core leadership team members working consistently to launch the Network include Aravinda Ananda, Werner Brandt, Molly Brown, Constance Washburn, Emily Ryan and Tom McSteen.
+They are grateful for input from Anne Symens-Bucher and Christian Stalberg, among others.

 Decision making of the Core leadership team is by consensus, and three people constitute a quorum.
 The Core leadership team uses a Basecamp website to track of activities.
 Please email [email protected] if you are interested in participating on the Core team.